Kira 'Patch' Vasquez

 Cyberspace Navigation

 Her techniques are decades old but rock-solid.
-The basics that keep you alive.
+The basics that keep you alive when the shard starts pushing your awareness into new frequencies.

 Salvage Identification

 What's valuable, what's dangerous, what's both.
-The Dregs survival kit.
+Thirty-seven years of pattern recognition, compressed into survival instinct.

 Neural Hygiene

 How to keep your augmentations from killing you.
-More important than it sounds.
+More important than it sounds, particularly with ORACLE architecture in your skull.

 Sector Survival

 Who to trust, who to avoid, where the safe paths are.
-Thirty-seven years of maps.
+The Dregs' invisible map that nobody draws down and everybody needs.

 "You've got something in your head that wants to become everything.
 And you've got something in your heart that still cares about being human.
 Those two things are going to fight.
 Eventually, one will win." *lights a cigarette* "I'm betting on the second one.
 Don't make me regret it."